diwu1990/RAVEN/pe/README.md

-RAVEN PE is fully configurable, and can act as both linear and nonlinear functions:
+RAVEN PE is supposed to fully configurable, and can act as both linear and nonlinear functions, including

-    1. multiplication
+    1. Multiply-Accumulate (MAC)
-    2. addition
+    2. Division
-    3. division
+    3. Exponentiation
-    4. exponentiation
+    4. Logarithm
-    5. logarithm
+    6. ...

-Currently, RAVEN PE supports two different algorithm schemes:
+There exists multiple versions of PEs.

-    1. Taylor series based
+1. SECO: A Scalable Accuracy Approximate Exponential Function Via Cross-Layer Optimization.
+In ISLPED'19.
-    2. log2 based
+2. UNO: Virtualizing and Unifying Nonlinear Operations for Emerging Neural Networks.
+In ISLPED'21.